breezy-weather/breezy-weather/docs/TECHNICAL.md

 # API keys

-GitHub releases contain default API keys of the project that make all weather providers work by default (until API limits are reached).
+GitHub releases contain default API keys of the project that make all weather sources work by default (until API limits are reached).

 If you want to self-build, you will need to add your own API keys in `local.properties` if you want the same behaviour:
 ```properties